ohad-israeli/ohad-israeli.github.io/_posts/2020-04-28-time-series.md

             prodcueData(p, d, s)
 ```

-As you can see the code above simply pushes the patients data into Redis and also labels the data with patient ID and the device type to easily query and filter on our dashboards.
+As you can see the code above simply pushes the patient's data into Redis and also labels the data with patient ID and the device type to easily query and filter on our dashboards.

 ## Let's visualize